joinpursuit/FSW-Text-Based-Adventure/README.md

 #### Acceptance criteria

-- Invalid entires are re-prompted
+- Invalid entries are re-prompted
 - There are at least 10 opportunities to make a decision
 - The user must enter a string to make a decision
 - The user must enter a number to make a decision